John A. Alonzo

-John A. Alonzo, ASC (June 12, 1934 – March 13, 2001) was an American cinematographer, television director, and actor known for his diverse body of work in both film and television.
+John Ayala Alonzo, ASC (June 12, 1934 – March 13, 2001) was an American cinematographer, television director, and actor.

-Alonzo pioneered handheld work, lighting techniques and high-definition video development during his career.
-He is best known for Chinatown (1974) and Scarface (1983), the former for which he was nominated for both a BAFTA and an Academy Award.
-In addition, he was the recipient of a Primetime Emmy for his work on the 2000 CBS television adaptation of Fail Safe.
+He was known for his naturalistic, Cinéma vérité-inspired photography featured in several works during the New Hollywood movement, being nominated for the Academy Award for Best Cinematography on Roman Polanski's film Chinatown (1974).

+In addition to films, Alonzo also innovated the use of high-definition video in television production.

-Alonzo was the first American cinematographer of Mexican-American descent to become a member of the Cinematographer's Union in Los Angeles, as well as the first to be inducted into the ASC.
+Alonzo was also the first American cinematographer of Mexican descent to become a member of the Cinematographer's Union in Los Angeles, as well as the first to be inducted into the ASC.

+Early life

+Alonzo was born in Dallas, Texas, as the son of Mexican immigrants Román Palomo Alonzo and María Alonzo, and was raised both in Dallas and in Guadalajara, Mexico.

+He graduated from North Dallas High School in 1953.

 Career

-Alonzo's career began as part of the clean-up crew at television station WFAA in Dallas.
-However, within a short time, he had made himself indispensable, not only building sets, hanging lights and moving cameras, but also directing cooking and children's shows.
-Eventually, he and actor Hank Williamson created a popular comedy duo: Alonzo became the voice and puppeteer of the irreverent "Señor Turtle," who with Williamson as his sidekick, introduced movies and cartoons.
+Alonzo's career began as part of the clean-up crew at television station WFAA in Dallas, but within a short time, he had made himself indispensable, not only building sets, hanging lights and moving cameras, but also directing cooking and children's shows.

+Eventually, he and actor Hank Williamson created a popular comedy duo: Alonzo became the voice and puppeteer of the irreverent "Señor Turtle", introduced movies and cartoons, with Williamson as his sidekick.
 In 1956, the show was picked up by station KHJ in Hollywood, where it lasted only 26 weeks.
-So Alonzo worked for a time as a still photographer, and as an actor, with appearances in several well-known shows such as Twilight Zone (Season 2 – Episode 12 in "Dust" as Luis Gallegos), Combat!, 77 Sunset Strip, and The Alfred Hitchcock Hour.
+During this time, Alonzo worked as a still photographer and as an actor, with appearances in several well-known shows like The Twilight Zone, Combat!, 77 Sunset Strip, and The Alfred Hitchcock Hour.